hollowaypierce/NFIP_data/README.md

 This map displays:
 - Total number of FEMA claims per block group
 - Average year of building construction
-- Breakdown of claims by FEMA flood zones
+- Breakdown of claims by FEMA flood zones (100 year & 500 year)

 Interactive tooltips provide key stats for each polygon.